 In 2020, the COVID-19 pandemic led to a major realignment of the UK aid programme.
 Between March and December 2020, the UK government spent £1.39 billion of UK ODA to support the global response to the COVID-19 pandemic.
 At the same time, in April 2020, the impact of COVID-19 on the UK economy resulted in a sharp fall in projected gross national income (GNI).

 This prompted the government, which was committed to achieving but not exceeding the official development assistance (ODA) spending target of 0.7% of GNI, to plan a £2.94 billion (19%) in-year reduction in aid spending for 2020 – resulting in major implications for both multilateral spend and ongoing bilateral projects, including the cancellation, postponement and reprioritisation of planned programmes.

-In 2021, the FCDO’s new strategic framework will focus aid on seven core thematic commitments, and will see the Foreign Secretary assume a greater oversight of ODA.
-Further changes to the UK’s aid budget are expected as a result of the temporary reduction of the UK’s ODA spending target from 0.7% to 0.5% of GNI in 2021 (during which the Office for Budget Responsibility is predicting GDP growth of 4%).
+Further changes to the UK’s aid budget are expected as a result of the temporary reduction of the UK’s ODA spending target from 0.7% to 0.5% of GNI in 2021.

-This review will aim to capture lessons from the management of the ODA spending target in the context of a declining GNI in 2020, for use in 2021, but will not comment on events in 2021, and will not cover the 0.5% target decision itself.
+This review captures lessons from the management of the ODA spending target in the context of a declining GNI in 2020, for use in 2021, but does not comment on events in 2021, and does not cover the 0.5% target decision itself.
 It builds on our earlier rapid review of the management of the 0.7% ODA spending target (which covered the period 2013-19), which was published last year.
-As a rapid review, it will not be scored.
+As a rapid review, it is not scored.